 Once each month we join together as school to have Bible time in the sanctuary.
 There, children hear bible stories, sing songs and learn “The Big Idea” of the month.
 Children learn about God’s love and how Jesus can be our forever friend!

-All of our classes participate in weekly music classes.
+Music is a special time for students explore the basic foundation of the craft.
 By including music and movement as part of the education of young children, it enhances every aspect of whole-child learning including cognitive, language, physical, social and emotional development.
-Music concepts will be taught through the exploration of small instruments, songs, finger plays, dances and introduction to the keyboard.
+Music concepts will be taught through the exploration of small instruments, songs, finger plays, and dances.

 Each class participates in an art enrichment class weekly.
 The purpose of our art program is to teach the fundamentals of art with inspiration from literature along with classic and modern artists.
 Each month students will focus on a new concept to explore.
 Children will make works of art to be displayed at our Annual Spring Art Show.